 The 2017 Texas Observer Short Story Contest is now closed.
-Stay tuned for the winning story and finalists to be announced in our October issue!

 This year's guest judge is Deb Olin Unferth.
 She is the author of four books, most recently the story collection Wait Till You See Me Dance.
 Her fiction and nonfiction has appeared in Harper’s, The Paris Review, Granta, Vice, Tin House, the New York Times and McSweeney’s.
 She received four Pushcart Prizes, a Creative Capital grant and was a finalist for the National Book Critics Circle Award.
 An associate professor at the University of Texas at Austin, she also runs a prison creative writing program at the John B. Connally Unit.